Barbourmeade, Kentucky

 Barbourmeade is a home rule-class city in Jefferson County, Kentucky, United States.
 It was formally incorporated by the state assembly in 1962.
-The population was 1,218 at the 2010 census.
+The population was 1,216 as of the 2020 census, stagnant from 1,218 at the 2010 census.

 The community derives its name from Thomas and Richard Barbour, early settlers for whom Barbour Lane is named.
 Barbourmeade incorporated as a city in October 1962, with a population of 150.

 History

 Present-day Barbourmeade is part of the loosely defined historic community known as Springdale, after the farm that stood on the south side of Brownsboro Road beginning in 1830.
 Though it is not a formally recognized neighborhood or district within Louisville, nor does it have official boundaries, older businesses in the community still retain the Springdale name.

 Barbour Lane, which runs through the middle of the community, was originally the entry drive to the Barbour house, which sat on the Barbour family's 500-acre tract of land between Brownsboro Road and River Road.
 The original Barbour house was destroyed in the 1974 tornado, which terminated near Barbour Lane.

-The intersection of present-day Barbour Lane and Brownsboro Road, then a toll road known as the Louisville-Brownsboro Turnpike, was home to a gristmill, grocery and blacksmith shop as far back as 1879, as well as a tavern known as the Seven Mile House for its location from downtown Louisville.
-This intersection remains a commercial hub for the immediate community, serviced by a convenience store and gas station (a Convenient Food Mart, a Dairy Mart and currently a Circle K), dry cleaner, animal hospital and automotive shop.
-A series of liquor stores have also been located at the intersection since 1978, when Steve Watson's Beverage Shoppe opened amidst considerable protest from members of the community.
-Springdale Presbyterian Church was established in 1882, with much of its present-day structure constructed in 1964.
+The intersection of present-day Barbour Lane and Brownsboro Road, then a toll road known as the Louisville-Brownsboro Turnpike, was the location of the tollhouse.
+On the north side of the road, there was a gristmill, grocery and blacksmith shop as far back as 1879, as well as a tavern known as the Seven Mile House for its location from downtown Louisville.
+Springdale Presbyterian Church, across the street, was established in 1882, with much of its present-day structure constructed in 1964.
+The intersection of Barbour Lane and what was then known as Old Brownsboro Road was zoned for commercial use in 1943, after which time a Sun Oil Company service station was built.
+A small neighborhood shopping center was built on the adjacent lot in 1966, and remains a commercial hub for the immediate community, serviced over the years by a convenience store and gas station, dry cleaner, animal hospital and automotive shop.
+A series of liquor stores have also been located at the intersection since three local businessmen opened one in 1978 in the old Sunoco station, refurbishing the floor with wood from reclaimed from the rollerskating rink at Fontaine Ferry Park.
+The store's opening was met with considerable protest from members of the community and a multi-year series of zoning disputes and lawsuits ensued.